 For example, how many samples can be separated by the 80g column in the following conditions?
 If the thin layer data: RF1 = 0.19, RF2 = 0.33, then n = (0.33-0.19) + 0.01 = 14, according to the formula, j = 80 x 0.2% x 14 = 2.24g, then according to the thin layer data, the maximum injection quantity of 80g column is 2.24g.

 For another example, the thin layer data: how many samples can a column with RF1 = 0.25, RF2 = 0.21120g be divided into?
 N = (0.25-0.21) – 0.01 = 4, injection volume J = 120 x 0.2% x 4 = 0.96g.

 It is not difficult to see that the smaller the ORF difference, the less the injection volume.
-In the process of experiment, we can choose which kind of column to use according to the separation degree (ORF difference) of target and impurity.
-Therefore, the injection formula can be optimized as J = zx0.2xorf, that is: injection amount = silica gel amount (actual grams) x0.2xrf difference.
+In the process of the experiment, we can choose which kind of column to use according to the separation degree (ORF difference) of the target and impurity.
+Therefore, the injection formula can be optimized as J = zx0.2xorf, that is injection amount = silica gel amount (actual grams) x0.2xrf difference.